LA Tech brings home four Best in the State honors

-A 1994 graduate of the Louisiana Tech journalism department, Butler joined the athletic department in July of 1999 as the assistant athletic media relations director.
-Butler was then promoted to director four months later and served in that capacity until the fall of 2007 when he was promoted to associate athletic director.
+Butler is the fourth longest tenured athletic department employee.
+He joined the athletic department in July of 1999 as the assistant athletic media relations director and was then promoted to director four months later, serving in that capacity until the fall of 2007 when he was promoted to associate athletic director.

-He is a member of Tommy McClelland's senior staff and also serves as the sports supervisor for women's tennis.
+Butler also serves as a member of Athletic Director Tommy McClelland's senior staff and is the sports supervisor for women's tennis.

 As part of the agreement with CBS Interactive, a webstreaming platform - LA Tech All-Access -- was created, allowing fans from all over the world to watch live streams of almost all of the university's home athletic events.
 LA Tech All-Access annually streams more than 125 live events.

 Butler has served as the host media coordinator for three NCAA Women's Basketball First- and Second-Round sites hosted by Louisiana Tech (2000, 2001 and 2003) while also serving as the host media coordinator for the 2008 WAC Baseball Championships and the 2013 WAC Softball Championships hosted by Louisiana Tech.

 In addition to his media relations responsibilities, Butler has served as the radio play-by-play voice for the nationally-prominent Louisiana Tech Lady Techster basketball team for the past 16 years.
 He has broadcast more than 500 women's basketball games, including 15 NCAA Tournament games.
 He finished second in the Louisiana Sports Writers Association College Radio Play by Play contest in 2013 and 2016 (finishing behind LA Tech Hall of Famer Dave Nitz both years) and in third place in 2015.